Entry Level SEO Tips

 Search Engine Ranking

-Theoretically, Google, Bing, and other search engines rank the most relevant and most useful pages at the top of the results for a given keyword.
+Theoretically, Google, Bing, and other referral sources rank the most relevant and most useful landing pages at the top of the results for a given keyword.

 Sometimes the aforementioned types of results are referred to as “position zero” in the search engine results since they are located above the paid search results.